 5.2 Sample Not Mounted Correctly

-It is essential that the sample is rigidly mounted on either a glass slide or petri dish.
+It is essential that the sample is rigidly mounted on the sample holding plate.
 If the sample is not mounted rigidly, it can be difficult to get into feedback, and images appear to have excessive vibrations.